Find out more about BluSmart

 The network would be integrated into VW’s cars, making finding and paying for charging easy.
 It would also be available for other EV customers, improving access to UFC more widely.

-The companies signed a memorandum of understanding for their collaboration in March 2021 and intend to finalize agreements in the coming months.
+The companies signed a memorandum of understanding for their collaboration in March 2021 and aim to finalize by the end of the year.

 A bp pulse customer charges her car in London